zcyy0/Long-horizon-agent-rl-craftax/README.md

 The planner chooses from 11 narrow skills such as `explore`, `mine`, `craft`, `eat`, and `descend`.
 The controller executes the selected skill for a variable number of primitive game steps.
 Each planner decision and its outcome is stored in a ledger.

-## Current status

-Implemented:

-- verified text interface for full Craftax;
-- 11-skill scripted controller;
-- hierarchical LLM-planner loop;
-- decision ledger and replayable rollout logging;
-- prerequisite-graph analysis;
-- local GPU inference and rollout collection.

-The untrained planner already crafts surface tools, but it does not reliably survive and descend.
-The next engineering milestone is a shared coverage checkpoint that produces successful and failed descent trajectories.

 ## Research question

 > Does counterfactual action replacement assign more faithful and useful credit than GAE to long-horizon LLM-planner decisions?